prashijp/Capstone-Project/Airline_Sentiment_United.md

     ## Metadata:  corpus specific: 1, document level (indexed): 0
     ## Content:  documents: 5
     ##
-    ## [1] Yesterday on my way from EWR to FLL just after take-off. :)\n#wheelsup #JetBlueSoFly http://t.co/9xkiy0Kq2j
+    ## [1]  thanks
-    ## [2] I hope so because I fly very often and would hate to change airlines.
+    ## [2]  Thanks for taking care of that MR!!
+Happy customer.
-    ## [3] flight 1041 to Savannah, GA
+    ## [3]  still no refund or word via DM.
+Please resolve this issue as your Cancelled Flightled flight was useless to my assistant's trip.
-    ## [4] They weren't on any flight, they just came Late Flight.
-Your JetBlue employee just informed us!
+    ## [4]  Delayed due to lack of crew and now delayed again because there's a long line for deicing...
+Still need to improve service #united
-    ## [5] everyone is here but our pilots are no where to be found and my last flight the plane was dirty that I had to clean my area &amp; seat!
+    ## [5]  thanks -- we filled it out.
+How's our luck with this?
+Is it common?

 ### Clean the corpus